andreykaipov/nix/README.md

 - Every tracked file must explicitly exist in our `.gitignore`, so we can't accidentally add a file we don't want.

-  _edit_: Since I've neatly organized everything under `.config` now, I'm now liberally including everything under `.config`, excluding things that pop up during the occasional `git status`.
+  Since I've neatly organized all the actual configuration under `.config`, I take quite a liberal approach by including it all, and just exclude things we definitely wouldn't want to commit.
+Since most programs should recognize the XDG base dir, an added benefit now is easily finding any new configuration that might have changed or been added recently.

-- Setting `GIT_CEILING_DIRECTORIES=$HOME` prevents Git from working inside non-Git subdirectories, so accidentally mucking around with this repo is practically impossible unless we're in `$HOME`.
+- Setting `GIT_CEILING_DIRECTORIES="$HOME"` prevents Git from working inside any non-Git subdirectories within our home directory, so accidentally mucking around with this repo is practically impossible unless we're in `$HOME` only.

 ---